Outside Tour: Set and costume design

 For the tour, Bowie went with a modest stage design ("some banners, some mannequins") and avoided the theatrical presentation like his previous Glass Spider Tour in 1987 and Sound+Vision Tour in 1990.
 The stage "resembled a building site, with paint splashed crumpled sheets draped about", and included an old fashioned table and chair in one corner, onto which Bowie would occasionally climb during shows.
 Above the stage, a neon sign displayed the phrase "Ouvrez le Chien", a partial lyric from Bowie's 1970 song "All the Madmen", which he repeated in his 1993 song "The Buddha of Suburbia".
 During the US portion of the tour, an additional neon sign hung above the stage displayed phrases like "Strange Ko", "Noise Angel", "Man Made" or "Street Volva" that changed nightly.

-Bowie had a few outfits for the tour (which varied between the European and US shows), but included three jackets designed by Alexander McQueen including the jacket he wore on the cover of the album.
+Bowie had a few outfits for the tour which varied between the European and US shows, and included three jackets designed by Alexander McQueen.